 Research and Monitoring Technician

 Tools for your research

-The Reserve’s research facilities include a dockside laboratory, a 19-foot shallow draft high-capacity boat and meeting and work spaces.
+The Reserve’s research facilities include a dockside laboratory, 25-foot and 19-foot research vessels and meeting and work spaces.
 Our lab and facilities are suitable for a wide variety of scientific research, including water quality analysis, and are available to visiting and partnering researchers.

 People & Places Work Group

 The People and Places Work Group is an interdisciplinary group of researchers and scholars whose collaborations integrate natural and social sciences in resource management.
 Facilitated by the Lake Superior Reserve, the work group includes members from universities in the Twin Ports region, as well as state and federal researchers.
 Members collaborate on environment-human research with an emphasis on ecosystem services.